How much electricity a printer uses depends on the printer model and how it is used.

 > It has a power rating of 350 Watts

-> You are paying 0,217 euro (or dollars or pounds) per every kWh you consume
+> You are paying 0,217 euros (or dollars or pounds) per every kWh you consume

-You will be paying around 10,6 euro (or dollars, or pounds, or…) per year in electricity costs.
+You will be paying around 10,6 euros (or dollars, or pounds, or…) per year in electricity costs.

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.